Home » Blog » Microsoft 365 Provisioning

 How do Graph API and PnP differ for Microsoft 365 provisioning?

 Graph API offers a broad access to Microsoft 365 services, ideal for administrative tasks and integrations across the platform.
-PnP, however, is more focused on simplifying SharePoint customizations and provisioning with less complexity.
+PnP on the other hand is more focused on simplifying SharePoint customizations and provisioning with less complexity.

 What are the advantages of using Microsoft Graph API for provisioning?